 LGBT Adoption and Family Law

 If living in Los Angeles has one giant upside, it would have to be the diversity of cultures, people, and food.
 But living in our bubble makes us slightly blind to the institutional discrimination that is still widely present around the U.S. and worldwide.
 When you have such diversity, there are going to be groups which reside in the margins, who won’t be represented legally, because it’s hard to find individuals who are willing to dedicate their lives to work with one class distinction.
-At Pride Legal, it’s not about finding lawyers who only represent members of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community, but about finding lawyers who understand, and care that there are different measures to take when working an LGBT case.
+At Pride Legal, it’s not about finding lawyers who only represent members of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community, but about finding lawyers who understand, and care that there are different measures to take when working an LGBT case, especially those regarding LGBT adoption.

 One of the major issues with same-sex marriage is the idea of consummation; many people ignorantly question how a same-sex couple ensures the continuation of the human race?
 Well, the simple fact is that in 2014 roughly 400,000 children in the US alone were in the foster care system, and only a fourth had the chance to be adopted.
 The human population is not having any problems thriving; it is having issues with nurturing its youth.
 These children need homes, regardless of the adoptive parent’s sexual orientation.
 What judges a good parent should be a legal precedent, not an antiquated tradition.